-- The United States produces about 20%, or 1.1 billion tons, of the world's coal supply—second only to China.
+- The United States produces about 700 million tons of the world's coal supply.

-- More than 2 million acres of mined land have been reclaimed over the past 25 years—that's an area larger than the state of Delaware.
+- More than 2 million acres of mined land have been reclaimed over the past 25 years, an area larger than the state of Delaware.

 - The United States has about a 245-year supply of coal, if it continues using coal at the same rate at which it uses coal today.

 - Montana is the state with the most coal reserves (119 billion tons).
 But Wyoming is the top coal-producing state—it produced about 400 million tons per year.

 - Texas is the top coal-consuming state.
 It uses about 100 million tons each year.